Metropolitan planning organization: Expanded functions

-Structure of MPO organizations
+Structure of MPOs

 MPOs differ greatly in various parts of the country and even within states.
 Some have large staffs, while others may include only a director and a transportation planner.
 Sometimes the professional staff of an MPO is provided by a county or a council of governments.
 In many urban areas, existing organizations such as county governments or councils of government also function as MPOs.
 The MPO role also may be played by an independent governmental organization or a regional government.
 In the Portland, Oregon, metropolitan area, for example, Metro is the MPO.
 In the Minneapolis-St. Paul, Minnesota, metropolitan area, the Metropolitan Council is the MPO.

 An example of a medium-sized MPO is the Lexington Area MPO in Kentucky.
 An example of a small MPO is the Kittery Area MPO in Maine.

 Another MPO planning organization has developed in the area of western central Florida.
 Several MPOs there, with governance over eight counties, have developed a greater regional planning committee, the Chairs Coordinating Committee (CCC), composed of the chairs of seven MPOs and the chairs of their appointed advisory committee (or their representatives) in order to coordinate transportation planning for the region, that is compatible with all, as well as addressing the challenges of long range planning for a large and growing region that has overlapping issues among the MPOs or transportation plans that extend throughout the entire area.
 Often the members of the executive committee of an MPO act interchangeably as the representative to this seven-MPO regional committee.
 This committee meets less frequently than the participating MPOs.